Sales Operations: What it is and Best Practices

 For example.
-The sales team knows their hit-rate - but can they tell in which stage of the sales process they are losing most of the deals?
+The sales team knows their hit rate – but can they tell at which stage of the sales process they are losing most of the deals?
 And why?
-The sales team also certainly know how much they sold last month - but do they know from which revenue segment the most lucrative customers come from?
+The sales team also certainly knows how much they sold last month – but do they know from which revenue segment the most lucrative customers come from?
 Here’s where Sales Ops step in.
 They must have the capacity to have an overview of the whole sales process to give answers to those questions.
 Once this is understood, it is possible to tweak and tune the entire process.

 Important: Break the numbers down and examine them with a magnifying glass.
 Deep dive into your process and the performance of the team to identify the areas where they shine and the spots that could stand to improve.

 2. Identify trends before they get out of control